Updated: Jun 22

 When Instagram launched Stories, many commentators cynically saw this as a simple attack on SnapChat, but five years on it's clear the repercussions are far greater.
-For the first time unsigned artists are right to be questioning the value of full length music videos.
+For the first time, indie artists are right to be questioning the value of full-length music videos.

 Let's consider the facts

 A professionally shot and edited full-length music video costs thousands

 Online tools like Canva allow you to make a video formatted for social in minutes

 MTV, the channel launched to show music videos now prefers reality shows